 Empirical research of governance in banking has been carried out.
-Algaoud (1999) examines the difference between governance practised in sharia and conventional banking.
+Algaoud (1999) examined the difference between governance practised in sharia and conventional banking.
 This difference exists because sharia banking must comply with sharia principles (sharia compliance).
-Another research is conducted by Archer et al. (1998), which denotes higher asymmetrical information in sharia banking than that in conventional ones.
-Nofianti et al. (2013) investigate sharia governance principles in the era of the Prophet Muhammad (PBUH) and the Rashidun Caliphates.
+Another research was conducted by Archer et al. (1998), which denoted higher asymmetrical information in sharia banking than that in conventional ones.
+Noianti et al. (2013) investigated sharia governance principles in the era of the Prophet Muhammad (PBUH) and the Rashidun Caliphates.
 As exhibited by the results, it is impossible to implement sharia governance in sharia banking using the common governance principles implemented in conventional banking.
-As such, the current research develops research by Nofianti et al. (2013, 2018), Nofianti & Irfan (2014), and Rahmi et al. (2019) by building a sharia governance model ideal for sharia banking to assess sharia banking performance.
+So, this research extended the work of Nofianti et al. (2013, 2018), Nofianti and Irfan (2014), and Rahmi et al. (2019) by creating a sharia governance model that is perfect for sharia banking and can be used to measure the performance of sharia banking.